-- Adequacy of plan and methodology to provide proposed services within required program specifications. - Comparison of program objectives and units of service to those specified in the RFP. - Capability of proposed timetable and process for achieving objectives. - Minority persons in greatest economic need proportionate to the total elderly population served. - Adequacy of plan for client contributions. - Adequacy of plan for the recruitment and use of volunteer and staff resources. - Capability of agency process to work with and encourage client input in planning and program evaluation. - Demonstration of appropriate agency linkage and coordination, including subcontracts or agreements with other community organizations and resources to increase cost effectiveness and reduce duplication. - Adequacy of plan for expansion of existing service delivery.
+- Adequacy of plan and methodology to provide proposed services within required program specifications. - Minority persons in greatest economic need proportionate to the total elderly population served. - Adequacy of plan for client contributions. - Adequacy of plan for the recruitment and use of volunteer and staff resources. - Capability of agency process to work with and encourage client input in planning and program evaluation. - Demonstration of appropriate agency linkage and coordination, including subcontracts or agreements with other community organizations and resources to increase cost effectiveness and reduce duplication. - Adequacy of plan for expansion of existing service delivery.